check-spelling-sandbox/materialize/doc/developer/tracing.md

 **Please see [the tracing docs](https://docs.rs/tracing/latest/tracing/index.html#spans) for more information about spans**

 [`Span`]s are what makes `tracing` a "tracing" crate, and not just a logging crate.
-Spans are like events, but they have a start and and end, and are organized into a tree of parents and children.
+Spans are like events, but they have a start and an end, and are organized into a tree of parents and children.
 There are many tools that can analyze and visualize spans to help you determine where Materialize is spending its time.